Roll20/roll20-api-scripts/5eTreasure/README.md

 ---

 #### Changelog
+**0.1.5**
+* Show last hidden treasure in normal chat.
+* Change normal treasure and magic item treasure targets (to everyone or to gm).

 **0.1.4**
 * Fixed a bug were currency value where the same everytime.
 * Added values to gems and arts.